 - 1. Students will receive registration materials during the first semester so that parents will have the opportunity to discuss with their students the career academy options and course selections.
-Parents are encouraged to discuss course selection plans with students and to use the Career Planner tool in HAC to enter preliminary course requests. - 2.
+Parents are encouraged to discuss course plans with students and select preliminary course requests. - 2.
 Each student will meet with the counselor to complete scheduling.
-Students and parents can view finalized course requests using the Career Planner tool in HAC. - 3.
+Students and parents can view finalized course requests using the online portal through Infinite Campus. - 3.
 Any questions regarding the course selections should be addressed to the counselor. - 4.
 All requests for schedule changes must be received by the designated deadline.